-Our introduction program is for brand new fencers of any age and consists of four foundation classes at the member rate plus one private lesson with Zack Brown at member rate.
-Equipment rental is also included.
+Our introduction program is for brand new fencers of any age and consists of four foundation classes at the member rate plus one private lesson with Head Coach at a discount.
+Equipment is provided for the introduction period only, matched uniquely to the student for health reasons.
+Equipment sanitized before each class.
 The total cost of this package is $140.00, due at signing.

 Each great athlete is built upon a sound foundation of fitness, balance, rhythm, technique, and basic tactics.
 Our Fundamentals classes are structured to provide each participant with a sense of not only fencing, but also of his or her own strengths and weaknesses and how to develop them.

 Competitive classes are for students of any level who compete or aspire to compete in scholastic or USA Fencing-sanctioned tournaments.
-Age is generally 10 and above, Every effort is made to group students with partners of their own age and level though they are also encouraged to mix with fencers of greater or less experience for certain learning experiences.
+Age is generally 12 and above, The class is mixed level, often including high-level athletes.
+Every effort is made to group students with partners of their own age and level though they are also encouraged to mix with fencers of greater or less experience for certain learning experiences.

 Tasks are designed to refine, sharpen, and build upon the skills and concepts taught in Fundamentals classes.
 The tactical side of the game is explored and explained so that dedicated participants have the knowledge and experience they need to take on other skilled athletes.
 Classes are two hours long and include balance, coordination, agility, footwork, technical, and tactical experiences.